 Saturday is a full day of riding the rails.
 In Elkins, board the Cheat Mountain Salamander, a vintage passenger train featuring restored cars and early diesel locomotives.
 After twisting and climbing from the Tygart Valley, the train travels to the Cheat River side of the 4,000-foot-high mountain and descends to the valley below.
 Enjoy a 30-minute stop at the isolated High Falls of the Cheat.
 Lunch is served on board, as the train continues south through the heart of the Cheat Mountain Wilderness, with excellent opportunities to view bear, bobcats, deer, eagles, and waterfowl.
 Arriving at the junction at Old Spruce, transfer to the legendary Cass Railroad for a four-hour ride behind historic geared steam locomotives to the top of Bald Knob.
 The train traverses grades exceeding nine percent, before reaching Bald Knob overlook where a large platform offers panoramic views into two states and the Allegheny Mountains.
 Descending, make stops at a spring where the train takes on water, and at Whittaker Station (where passengers see an authentically recreated logging camp).
 Continuing into Cass, the train passes through two switchbacks and follows Leatherbark Creek, passing the Cass shops and mill, to its mouth at the Greenbrier River.
-Dinner is included at the 1863 Restaurant, with an optional mountaintop outing afterward.
+Dinner is included at the 1863 Restaurant.

 On Sunday, begin with a tour of the historic lumber town buildings and remnants of the great mills that once filled the valley, then view a film capturing the interrelationships of the trades comprising the Cass experience, and some of the many artifacts of timbering.
 The morning also includes a tour of the shop were the railroad’s collection of restored locomotives are maintained, and a chance to meet some of the people who keep them running, followed by lunch at the Cass Depot.